-Prerequisite: MATH 111 or appropriate score on the math assessment test
+Prerequisite: MATH 111 with a grade of "C" or better or appropriate score on the math assessment test

 This is a course about the extent, power and history of many interesting areas of mathematics.
 Topics will include mathematical reasoning and recreation, calculator activities, computer literacy, mathematics in art and music, probability, statistics and topology.
 3 hrs./wk.